sergejsha/knot/README.md

 `Effect` is a convenient wrapper class containing the new `State` and an optional `Action`.
 If `Action` is present, Knot will perform it and provide resulting `Change` (if any) back to the `Reducer`.

+In addition to that each Knot can subscribe to `Events` coming from external sources and turn them into `Changes` for further processing.

 # Unique Features

 * **DSL**.
 Knot provides a concise and easy to understand DLS for writing state container logic.